NKID00/redstone-computer-utilities/docs/Scripts.md

 ## Communication

-Communication between the mod and scripts is accomplished with two-way Json-RPC on one or more TCP connection.
+Communication between the mod and scripts is accomplished with two-way Json-RPC on one or more TCP connections.
 Once initialized, the mod will bind host `localhost` (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
-A single connection can be reused by multiple scripts with authorization keys as identifiers.
+A single connection can be reused by multiple scripts, multiple connections can also be used by a single script, with authorization keys as identifiers.

 ## Authorization

-An authorization key will be given when the script is loaded and will be destroyed when the script is unloaded.
+An authorization key will be given when the script is registered and will be destroyed when the script is deregistered or unloaded.
 Any further API call will require this key.

 ## Registration